essentialkaos/bibop/COOKBOOK.md

 ##### `empty-directory`

-Checks if directory is empty.
+Check if directory is empty.

 **Syntax:** `empty-directory <path>`